fractal-analytics-platform/fractal-server/docs/internals/data_access.md

 ]
 ```

 * Same as above, but a second user created a dataset with `zarr_dir="/tmp/user-project-dir-2/another-dataset"` and shared it with the current user.
-Note that for this to happen, both user should have `/tmp/user-project-dir-2` as one of their admin-provided project directories.
+Note that for this to happen both users should have `/tmp/user-project-dir-2` as one of their admin-provided project directories.
 ```console
 $ curl -s http://localhost:8000/auth/current-user/allowed-viewer-paths/ -H "Authorization: Bearer ey..." | jq '.'
 [